hbacelar8/rust-embedded-examples/README.md

 The examples can be found in the `examples` folder.
 Each example is a project itself, meaning they can be run separately.

+The platform used for all examples is the NUCLEO-F103RB which contains a STM32F103RB MCU.

 ## Examples List
 - `blink-no-hal`: A blink project showing how to access a peripheral without using the HAL crate;
 - `blink-hal`: A blink project using the `stm32f1xx-hal` crate;